Annie Ernaux: Political activism

 Ernaux supported Jean-Luc Mélenchon in the 2012 French presidential election.
-In 2018, Ernaux expressed her support for the yellow vests protests.
+In 2018, she expressed her support for the yellow vests protests.

 Ernaux has repeatedly indicated her support for the BDS movement, a Palestinian-led campaign promoting boycott, divestment and sanctions against Israel.
 In 2018, the author signed a letter alongside about 80 other artists that opposed the holding of the Israel–France cross-cultural season by the Israeli and French governments.
 In 2019, Ernaux signed a letter calling on a French state-owned broadcasting network not to air the Eurovision Song Contest, which was held in Israel that year.
 In 2021, after the Operation Guardian of the Walls, she signed another letter that called Israel an apartheid state, claiming that "To frame this as a war between two equal sides is false and misleading.
 Israel is the colonizing power.
 Palestine is colonized."
+In October 2024, Ernaux signed an open letter alongside several thousand authors pledging to boycott Israeli cultural institutions.

 Ernaux signed a letter that supported the release of Georges Abdallah, who was sentenced to life imprisonment in 1982 for the assassination of an American military attaché, Lt.
 Col. Charles R. Ray, and an Israeli diplomat, Yacov Barsimantov.
 According to the letter, the victims were "active Mossad and CIA agents, while Abdallah fought for the Palestinian people and against colonization".

 Following the announcement of the award of the Nobel Prize, Ernaux showed solidarity with people's uprising in Iran against their government.
-The protests that followed the death of a young woman in the custody of Guidance Patrol (Morality Police) initially started against compulsory hijab law in Iran but soon took a broader focus on liberty.
+The protests that followed the death of Jina Mahsa Amini, a young woman in the custody of Guidance Patrol (Morality Police) initially started against compulsory hijab law in Iran but soon took a broader focus on liberty.
 Ernaux said in an interview she was "absolutely in favour of women revolting against this absolute constraint".

 Personal life

-Ernaux was previously married to Philippe Ernaux, with whom she has two sons.
-The couple divorced in the early 1980s.
+Ernaux married Philippe Ernaux, with whom she had two sons, Éric (born in 1964) and David (born in 1968).
+The couple divorced in 1981.

 She has been a resident of Cergy-Pontoise, a new town in the Paris suburbs, since the mid-1970s.